NSLS-II/germ_agent/README.md

 ## 3.1 IOC

-- Define the beamline specific PV prefix and type of the detector (96, 192, or 384) in `${IOC-DIR}/iocBoot/iocgermDaemon/unique.cmd`.
+- Define the beamline specific PV prefix and type of the detector (96, 192, or 384) in `iocBoot/iocgermDaemon/unique.cmd`.

+- Start the IOC by running `st.cmd`.

+#### 3.2.1 PV definition

 - Define PV prefix in `prefix.cfg`.
-It should be identical to the definition in `${IOC-DIR}/iocBoot/iocgermDaemon/unique.cmd`.
+It should be identical to the definition in `iocBoot/iocgermDaemon/unique.cmd`.
 Follow the format in the existing `prefix.cfg`.

-- Start the IOC by running `${IOC-DIR}/st.cmd`.

-#### 3.2.1 PV definition

-The values of the following PVs need to be given:
+- Assign values to the following PVs:

   - `$(Sys)$(Dev).IPADDR`

     IP address of the UDP data connection.

   - `$(Sys)$(Dev).FNAM`

     Name of data file.
 The UDP daemon will append run number and segment number to construct the full names of data files.

   - `$(Sys)$(Dev):TMP_DATAFILE_DIR`

     Temporary location of data files.
 A directory on a RAM disk is preffered.
 Be sure the user running the UDP daemon have write access to it.

   - `$(Sys)$(Dev):DATAFILE_DIR`

     Permanent location of the data files.
 Be sure the user running the UDP daemon have write access to it.

 ### 3.2 UDP daemon

+- Define PV prefix in `prefix.cfg`.
+It should be identical to the definition in `iocBoot/iocgermDaemon/unique.cmd`.
+Follow the format in the existing `prefix.cfg`.

-- Start the Germanium daemon by running `${IOC-DIR}/bin/linux-x86_64/germ_daemon`.
+- Start the Germanium daemon by running `bin/linux-x86_64/germ_daemon`.
 Restart the daemon if the detector is rebooted or has the IP address of the UDP data connection is changed.

 ### 3.3 Phoebus screen